A long weekend is the perfect amount of time to escape the city with your family and explore Banff National Park.

 Horse-drawn sleigh ride on Lake Louise - Book a sleigh ride at the concierge desk and embark on a cozy journey cuddled in blankets as the horse-drawn sleigh glides on Lake Louise in a snow globe-like setting.

-Ice skate on Lake Louise - Rent skates from Chateau Mountain Sports at the Fairmont Chateau Lake Louise and skate with the kids on what is constantly rated among the world's most beautiful outdoor skating rinks.
+Ice skate on Lake Louise - Rent skates from Alpine Social Rentals at the Fairmont Chateau Lake Louise and skate with the kids on what is constantly rated among the world's most beautiful outdoor skating rinks.

 Dinner at Saltlik Steakhouse - Saltlik Steakhouse has an upstairs restaurant that welcomes families and provides a unique dining experience in Banff.
 The menu offers an array of selections each hand-crafted using fresh, quality ingredients and is a well-known Banff favourite for prime cuts of beef.

-Ride the Banff Gondola and have lunch at Sky Bistro - Newly renovated in 2016, the Banff Gondola is an experience not to miss for the whole family.
+Ride the Banff Gondola and have lunch at Sky Bistro - The Banff Gondola is an experience not to miss for the whole family.
 Enjoy the 8-minute ride to the top of Sulphur Mountain where an interpretive centre with hands-on interactive displays, multi-sensory theatre, boardwalk to Samson Peak, and an outdoor observation deck awaits you.
 Parks Canada Red Chairs are perfectly positioned in front of Mount Rundle and Cascade Mountain for an ideal family picture or selfie.

 Enjoy lunch at Sky Bistro with floor-to-ceiling windows overlooking the Rockies and a distinctively Canadian menu that features the unique flavours of Canada.